Brennall/HFH-SRD/Chapter07.md

 91-100           | Hunters (bola, net, 3 javelins, hand axe, leather armor)

-Apprentices (such as 1st level assassins, elven nightblades, mages, and thieves) and leader types (such as 1st-3rd level bards, bladedancers, clerics, explorers, or fighters) can be quickly created using the pre-generated templates for their class, or the Judge may allow the adventurer to generate and equip them using the Character Creation rules in Chapter 1.
+Apprentices (such as 1st level assassins, elven nightblades, mages, and thieves) and leader types (such as 1st-3rd level bards, bladedancers, clerics, explorers, or fighters) can be quickly created using the pre-generated templates for their class, or the Judge may allow the adventurer to generate and equip them using the [Character Creation](Chapter02.md#creating-a-character) rules in Chapter 2.

 ### Growing the Domain